imjoseangel/sandbox/kubernetes/netdebug/README.md

 The Cluster and applications, if connecting with other external components may suffer a negative performance impact and slowness.
 The DNS can become a bottleneck in case of heavy traffic.

+## Testing CoreDNS Performance with multiple requests

+So far, we have a rich theory but no data. **Observability** needs both enough **data** and a **theory** within which that data can be refined.

+To do the test, I prefer doing from inside with a small pod creating 20 requests in an infinite loop.

 ## Recommendation

-1. Use specific `ndots` for your application under `spec - dnsConfig`.
+Use specific `ndots` for your application under `spec - dnsConfig`.
 Remember that `ndots:1` ignores the `search` list because the query name satisfies the ndots threshold (At least one dot).

 Using the agressive `ndots:1` forces to use a full domain for every intra-node communication.
 The use of fully qualified names can be described as a *"workaround"* in different resources.
 I personally see it as a proper implementation.

 When the application has lots of DNS requests, this change increases its performace and latency.

 ```yaml
 ---